antrea-io/antrea/docs/network-flow-visibility.md

 [Kibana](https://www.elastic.co/kibana/) is mainly for data visualization and exploration.

-### Deployment Steps
+#### Deployment Steps

-If you are looking for steps to deploy the ELK Flow Collector along with a new Antrea cluster and the Flow Aggregator Service, then please refer to the [quick deployment](#quick-deployment) section.
+If you are looking for steps to deploy the ELK flow collector along with a new Antrea cluster and the Flow Aggregator Service, then please refer to the [quick deployment](#quick-deployment) section.

-The following steps will deploy the ELK Flow Collector on an existing Kubernetes cluster, which uses Antrea as the CNI.
+The following steps will deploy the ELK flow collector on an existing Kubernetes cluster, which uses Antrea as the CNI.
 First step is to fetch the necessary resources from the Antrea repository.
 You can either clone the entire repo or download the particular folder using the subversion(svn) utility.
 If the deployed version of